 The notion of order in disorder is absurd.
 There should not be any patterns at all.

-•.
-By one common form of early incompetence, key is said as TEA, and Guy as DIE.
-This is to say that even where there is just one consonant in the word, back-of-the-tongue articulations in stops are lost in favour of tongue-tip articulations.
+- By one common form of early incompetence, key is said as TEA, and Guy as DIE.
+This is to say that even where there is just one consonant in the word, back-of-the-tongue articulations are lost in favour of tongue-tip articulations.
 So this is often known as ‘fronting’.
 The opposite happens in some children, and is usually known as ‘backing’, but this is quite rare.

 Stopping and fronting are perhaps the two commonest signatures of speech said to be delayed or disordered.

 But while stopping is almost unattested in competently spoken language, the opposite process, known as ‘spirantisation’ (fricatives were once called spirants) is common.
-This in the history of English the K in electric became an S when the word became used as a noun in electricity.
+In the history of English the K in electric became an S sound when the stem was turned into a noun in electricity.

 In child-speech this effective disharmony is in fact quite common, even though in lists of children’s processes it is hardly ever mentioned.

 ‘Disharmony’ or ‘dissimilation’ does sometimes happen in competent adult speech in the history of a dialect.
 The most well known case is the contrast between the L in the ancestral classical Latin form of naval and in the R of the Latin form of solar.
 But unlike the case with child speech, in fully developed, competently-spoken languages this is quite rare.